serpensalbus/MgnlDogs/docs/index.md

 Here you can find how-tos and samples for Magnolia CMS.
 The current topic is how to integrate Magnolia AdminCentral using the Magnolia SSO module with an Identity Provider like Keycloak.

-There is no guarantee outlined solutions will work, use everything at your own risk.
-There is no free support for recipes or code hosted here, but feel free reporting bugs or useful hints.
+There is no guarantee outlined solutions will work, use everything at your own risk!
+You won't get unofficial support for recipes or code hosted here, but feel free reporting bugs or useful hints.

 !!! tip